 Participants

-The participants were 45 community college students with learning disabilities.
-The students were tested to distinguish between visual, auditory or no preference in regard to modality strengths.
+Community college students with learning disabilities (n=45) in Florida (U.S.) participated.
+The student participants were tested to distinguish between visual, auditory or no preference in regard to modality strengths.

 Dependent Variable